rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 ### Task 2.2 Camera Calibration Using GUI
 Add a workspace calibration procedure.
-This procedure should be initiated by one of the user buttons in the GUI, integrated into the state machine as a `calibration state`.
+This procedure should be initiated by one of the user buttons in the GUI, integrated into the state machine as a `calibration` state.

 The procedure will display status messages at the bottom of the GUI window, which will guide users through the calibration steps.
 Additionally, pressing this button will not only have the calibration results, but also apply a projective transform to adjust the camera's perspective.